Tulgheș: Demography

 At the 2011 census, 70.8% of inhabitants were Romanians and 28.8% Hungarians (Székelys).
 At the 2002 census, 65.5% of inhabitants were Romanian Orthodox and 31.3% Roman Catholic.
+At the 2021 census, Tulgheș had a population of 2,941; of those, 70.59% were Romanians and 25.06% Hungarians.

 Tulgheș and Recea have ethnic Romanian majorities with large minorities of ethnic Hungarians, Pintic has an absolute Romanian majority, and Hagota has a Hungarian majority.

 General information

 Tulgheș commune is situated in the northeast part of Harghita County, at an average altitude of 650 m, on the lower part of the Bistricioara River.

 This river flows from Călimani from an altitude of 1350 m and crosses a total of 68.5 km.
 The Bistricioara River Basin is formed by the streams: